-The planning for your big day is well underway, and after finalizing what feels like a thousand other details, you two have made your choice regarding your venue: You’re going to hold your wedding reception at home!
-But how in the world can you pull that off?
-And where do you begin?
-Well, we’ve got 7 great tips to get you going to make your beautiful home wedding reception a reality.
+The planning for your big day is well underway.
+You’ve finalized what feels like a thousand other details.
+But a wedding reception at home?
+Where do you begin?
+Not to worry.
+These 7 tips will get you going & make your beautiful home wedding reception a reality.

 The process of planning a wedding can be time-consuming, sometimes stressful, and very often incredibly hectic.
 Who knew that coordinating logistics to get a distant relative from two states away safely to your reception could take so much time?
 Sure, it’ll be in your own backyard, but that doesn’t mean you should be doing all the work yourself.